bestia-dev/tutorials_rust_wasm/README.md

 ## PWA

-Progressive Web App need a manifest, a worker and a bunch of icons.
+I added the manifest, the worker and a bunch of icons.
-todo...

-todo: store the last input locally
-todo: read a json from file or url with the trio(regex,substitution,test_string)

 [comment]: # (lmake_md_to_doc_comments segment end A)